 The guidelines on promotion and tenure shall be considered part of the bylaws of the Department of English.
-The non-tenure track promotion and retention policy shall also be considered part of the bylaws of the Department of English.
+The policy and guidelines for the promotion of non-tenure track faculty shall also be considered part of the bylaws of the Department of English.

 In addition, the Department conducts a preliminary review of candidates for tenure as follows: